Abhay7apk/book-of-words/README.md

 The program outputs the word-page number mapping for the specified pages (1, 2, 3) while excluding the words specified in the `excludeWords` set.
- ***** PLEASE PLEASE DO TELL IF IT NEEDS IMPROVEMENT AND ANYTHING I DID WRONG *****
+ ***** PLEASE PLEASE DO TELL IF IT NEEDS IMPROVEMENT AND ANYTHING I DID WRONG ***** PLEASE CHANGE THE PATH AND FILE NAME TO THE FILE INCLUDED ACCORDING TO YOUR SETUP .